DoTankCenter/PatternGUI_100/README.md

 A reverse-engineered Python toolkit for interpreting, visualizing, and editing sewing patterns from Mitsubishi PLK-A0804F controllers.

+All cread to https://github.com/EmbroidePy/pyembroidery for their code on .100 files.

 ## 🚨 IMPORTANT DISCLAIMER

 **This parser is based on reverse-engineering and contains known issues:**